Abu Zayd al-Balkhi: Works

 Of the many books ascribed to him in the al-Fihrist by Ibn al-Nadim, one can note The Excellency of Mathematics and his On Certitude in Astrology.
 His Figures of the Climates (Suwar al-aqalim) consisted chiefly of geographical maps.
 He also wrote the medical and psychological work, Masalih al-Abdan wa al-Anfus (Sustenance for Body and Soul).

 A modern scholar describes the bulk of his works as "more than 60 books and manuscripts, meticulously researching disciplines as varied in scope as geography, medicine, theology, politics, philosophy, poetry, literature, Arabic grammar, astrology, astronomy, mathematics, biography, ethics, sociology as well as others."

 Figures of the Regions

 His Figures of the Regions (Suwar al-aqalim) consisted chiefly of geographical maps.
 It led to him founding the "Balkhī school" of terrestrial mapping in Baghdad.
 The geographers of this school also wrote extensively of the peoples, products, and customs of areas in the Muslim world, with little interest in the non-Muslim realms.

-Sustenance for Body and Soul
+Sustenance for Bodies and Souls

+The second part of this manuscript is known as Sustenance for the Soul.